Skip links

 3. Source to Contract Process

-Thaioil Group recognizes the importance of sustainability and participation to create a sustainable society.
-Consequencely, Thaioil has integrated ESG principles into each step of its procurement processes to ensure that its suppliers strictly comply with Thaioil’s sustainability policy and strategy, as in the following example.
+Thaioil Group recognizes the importance of sustainability and engagement to create a sustainable society.
+Consequently, Thaioil has integrated ESG principles into every step of its procurement processes to ensure that its suppliers strictly comply with Thaioil’s sustainability policy and strategy, as in the following example:

 • Integration of sustainability criteria or qualifications into procurement-related documents or requirements to mitigate potential ESG risks that may impact business operations during the sourcing of products and services.